 Description and Biology

-Walnut caterpillars, Datana integerrima, are the immature stages of a beautiful, tan and cinnamon brown moth with an almost 2 inch wide wing spread.
-They are one of the handmaid moths.
+Walnut caterpillars, Datana integerrima, are the immature stages of tan and cinnamon-brown moths with wingspans almost 2 inch wide.
+They are one of the handmaid moths, perhaps so called because they are so attractive.
 Even though they feed on many kinds of trees and shrubs, at any one location they may be infrequent or rare.
 The moths emerge from the soil and lay their eggs in June and July.
 Each female usually lays from 120 to 880 pale green eggs in a closely spaced mass.
 Newly hatched caterpillars are pale green.
 Then they become reddish brown.
 Fully grow walnut caterpillars are black with conspicuous whitish "hairs" called setae.
 The larvae feed gregariously until they are ready to molt.
 Then they have a strange habit of crawling down onto the trunk in a group to molt.
-They leave behind a strange collection of molted skins.
+They leave behind a unique collection of molted skins.
 Fully grown larvae crawl or drop to the ground and crawl around looking for a place to dig in and pupate.
 We have two generations per year in North Carolina.
 They overwinter as pupae in the soil.

 The walnut caterpillar is a widespread pest, and the worms are found on a wide variety of deciduous trees, but most of the time they feed on walnuts, pecans, and hickories.
 Trees completely defoliated two years in a row may be stunted.